aakashhemadri/install/README.md

 # install

-A collection of public install scripts
+[install.aakashhemadri.com](https://install.aakashhemadri.com) is a collection of install scripts for a quick and easy setup of usually -- VMs

 ## Usage